The deadline is Feb. 1, 2024.

 Logon to myWSBA and click "Edit Addresses" or "Edit Contact Information."
 Or you may update your contact information within the online renewal process.

-Active licensed legal professionals renewing online may change to inactive or request voluntary resignation within the online license renewal process.
-Active licensed legal professionals using the paper form may change to inactive on page 2 of the form.
+Active licensed legal professionals may change to inactive or request voluntary resignation within the online license renewal process.
 Review WSBA Bylaw article III, section D.1, regarding transfer from inactive to active.

 For information on other changes, visit the Status Changes webpage.

-You may join or renew your practice sections memberships within the online license renewal process or by submitting the section membership form in your license packet.
+You may join or renew your practice sections memberships within the online license renewal process.
 The section membership year is Jan.
 1–Dec.
 31.

 One is an optional charitable donation to the Washington State Bar Foundation to champion justice through support of WSBA’s pro bono and public service, and diversity equity and inclusion programs.
 An optional charitable donation to Campaign for Equal Justice to support 40+ civil legal aid programs serving families experiencing poverty is also listed.
-You may opt out or donate a different amount to the Bar Foundation and LAW Fund.
+You may opt out or donate a different amount.

 All active licensed legal professionals must file this disclosure regardless of whether they have a trust account (Lawyers ELC 15.5, LLLTs APR 28, LPOs APR 12).
 Visit the Trust Account FAQs page for more detailed information.

 Yes, if you who wish to preserve eligibility to transfer to another status upon leaving service as a judicial officer.
 In that case, you are required to provide annual registry information and pay a $50 annual license fee.

-Lawyers and LLLTs may voluntarily report hours of pro bono publico service as defined in RPC 6.1 (lawyers) and LLLT RPC 6.1 (LLLTs) within the online license renewal process or using the paper renewal form.
+Lawyers and LLLTs may voluntarily report hours of pro bono publico service as defined in RPC 6.1 (lawyers) and LLLT RPC 6.1 (LLLTs) within the online license renewal process.
 Learn about pro bono service opportunities.

 You may complete the other portions of your renewal early and report your service hours online at the end of the year.